 Only about 20% of Kibera has electricity.
 UN-Habitat is in the process of providing it to some parts of Kibera – this will include street lighting, security lighting and connection to shacks (this costs KES 900 per shack, which in most cases is not affordable).

 Until recently Kibera had no water and it had to be collected from the Nairobi dam.
 The dam water is not clean and causes typhoid and cholera.
 Now there are two mains water pipes into Kibera, one from the municipal council and one from the World Bank.
 Residents collect water at KES 3 per 20 litres.

 In most of Kibera there are no toilet facilities.
 One latrine (hole in the ground) is shared by up to 50 shacks.
 Once full, young boys are employed to empty the latrine and they take the contents to the river.

-Kibera is near the industrial area of Nairobi where up to 50% of the available workforce are employed (usually in fairly unskilled jobs).
+Kibera is near the industrial area of Nairobi where up to 50% of the available workforce is employed (usually in fairly unskilled jobs).
 However, there is still an unemployment rate of 50%.
-This is why the training and teaching of skills is very important.
+This is why the training and teaching of skills are very important.